karapapas/rank-rx/README.md

 8. Check Tensorflow version, it should be Version: 2.15.1
 `pip show tensorflow`
 9. Check if Jupyter Notebook is installed on the created environment
-10. Launch Jupyter Notebook
+10. Launch Jupyter Notebook only after having the new environment activated guest@BIOCHEM-WORKSTATION:~$ conda activate rankenv (rankenv) guest@BIOCHEM-WORKSTATION:~$ jupyter notebook
-`jupyter notebook`

 11. Install additional modules: pandas